cjroehrig/crispyControllers/Games/Lotro/README.md

 ### Required by crispyControllers
 NB: In AutoHotKey, there can be no definitions after the first mapping, so the crispyControllers framework keeps definitions and mappings in separate files.

+File					| Description
+----					| -----------
-mappings.ahk			- the AutoHotKey key bindings and actions.
+mappings.ahk			| the AutoHotKey key bindings and actions.
-						  These are the keybindings that are intercepted and used to control the other window(s). defs.ahk				- A wrapper to read the MODE file which tells which defs-$MODE file to read.
+						| These are the keybindings that are intercepted and
+						| used to control the other window(s).
+defs.ahk				| A wrapper to read the MODE file which tells which
+						| defs-$MODE file to read.

 ### Additional definitions
+File					| Description
+----					| -----------
-bindingdef.ahk			- Key binding definitions in a dictionary (KK).
+bindingdef.ahk			| Key binding definitions in a dictionary (KK).
-						  These are the LotRO in-game keybindings used to control a window.
+						| These are the LotRO in-game keybindings used to
+						| control a window.
-LotroWin.ahk			- the LotroWin class which contains the logic
+LotroWin.ahk			| the LotroWin class which contains the logic
-						  for operating a single LotRO window/character. defs-Solo.ahk			- A duoboxed party of 2 (e.g. hunter + minstrel)
+						| for operating a single LotRO window/character.
+defs-Solo.ahk			| A duoboxed party of 2 (e.g. hunter + minstrel)
-defs-Party.ahk			- Same duoboxed duo but within a larger fellowship
+defs-Party.ahk			| Same duoboxed duo but within a larger fellowship
-						  of players (with different assist targets) defs-Trio.ahk			- A trioboxed party of 3 (hunter+minstrel+guardian) Make sure you understand duoboxing before going here.
+						| of players (with different assist targets)
+defs-Trio.ahk			| A trioboxed party of 3 (hunter+minstrel+guardian)
+						| Make sure you understand duoboxing before going here.
-MODE					- a single word: Solo/Party/Trio
+MODE					| a single word: Solo/Party/Trio

 ### Library files
+File					| Description
+----					| -----------
-Lib/ahk/io.ahk			- I/O functions (that actually do the Windows calls) Lib/ahk/util.ahk		- utility functions
+Lib/ahk/io.ahk			| I/O functions (that actually do the Windows calls) Lib/ahk/util.ahk		| utility functions

 ## HOW TO GET STARTED: